 Commercially known as Vantage and Poast, sethoxydim controls annual and perennial grasses in clover when applied as a postemergent herbicide treatment.
 Broadleaf plants and sedges tolerate application and require an alternative herbicide treatment for control.
 Application methods include both ground and aerial spraying.

 Clethodim, known by the brand names Envoy, Volunteer, Prism and Select, provides postemergent control of annual and perennial grasses in broadleaf crops, including clover.
 Farmers apply the liquid by spraying through ground equipment.
-Penn State College of Agricultural Sciences recommends application to weed grasses less than 6 inches tall for the best results.
+This product should be applied to weed grasses less than 6 inches tall for the best results.
 Farmers may mix clethodim with 2,4-DB for broadleaf weed control.

 - University of Florida Extension: Weed Management In Clover